xiwangly2/xiwangly2/README.md

 ## Self Introduction

-A college student who loves open source projects.
-***Currently Busy with school work and unavailable.***
+A shachiku enthusiast immersed in the world of open-source projects.

+**Currently buried under work commitments and unavailable.**

+I have a smattering of knowledge across various fields, but I haven't truly excelled in any.

 ## 🛠️ &nbsp;Tech Stack